 With a variety of great eats and interesting venues in downtown Cleveland, there’s something to please even the most discerning and experienced tastes.

 Some say Cleveland is transforming into one of the latest modern fine dining cities, and Dante stands out as one of the best restaurants in town.
 When you’re looking for classic cuisine with a twist in the historic Tremont district, enjoy some of the unique plates from Chef Dante Boccuzzi.
 For something new to wet the palette, try the grilled seafood trio including prawns, scallops, and squid or Hawaiian tuna steak with braised daikon and bok choy.
-This former bank building boasts a traditional, comfortable atmosphere with a beautifully designed interior featuring local art.
+Dante’s signature restaurant in a former bank building boasts a traditional, comfortable atmosphere with a beautifully designed interior featuring local art.
 Relax with a five-course tasting menu or order a la carte.

 With 10 separate performing arts venues, downtown Cleveland’s Playhouse Square is the second-largest theater district in the country.
 You guessed it – second only to New York’s Broadway.

 Enjoy a huge variety of offerings, including well-known Broadway shows, as well as programs like Cleveland Ballet, Cleveland Play House, Cleveland State University Department of Theatre and Dance, DANCECleveland, Great Lakes Theater and Tri-C JazzFest.
 Playhouse Square is truly Cleveland’s cultural gems.